 - The Wood Scouts and Flower Scouts serve as this for each other: the former are a group of military-esque boy scouts who gangpress new members, while the latter are a group of stereotypical girly girls who kicked Nikki out for being too tomboyish.
 Also, while the Wood Scouts seem to fail at getting what they want in most episodes despite their planning, the Flower Scouts managed to become the leaders of a drug cartel mainly through Achievements in Ignorance.
 Oh, and they both each have a member with an eyepatch (Snake and Tabii, respectively).

 - In season 2, David shows a surprising amount of emotional maturity twice, first by coolly accepting that as heartbroken as he is that Bonquisha broke up with him the relationship wasn't working for her and he wants the best for her (although he undermines it by attacking her boyfriend afterwards), and second by supporting Gwen finding other work outside Camp Campbell even if he'll miss her.
-In the season finale, he realizes that the play is just making Max upset and so ditches it to go get him some pizza, telling him that even if the camp makes him happy it doesn't work for everyone and he cares more about Max being happy than following the camp rules.
+In the season finale, he realizes that the play is just making Max upset, and so he ditches it to go get him some pizza, telling him that even if the camp makes himself happy, it doesn't work for everyone, and he cares more about Max being happy than following the camp rules.

-- Despite what you might expect, most of the campers' parenting styles in "Eggs Benefits" don't foreshadow their parents' personalities in the season 2 finale, with one notable exception: Max pointedly does not care about the egg at all.
+- Despite what you might expect, most of the campers' parenting styles in "Eggs Benefits" do not foreshadow their parents' personalities in the season 2 finale, with one notable exception: Max pointedly does not care about the egg at all.

 - Funny Background Event: Though it's a rare audio version, the theme song of "Quartermaster Appreciation Day" has background, barely discernible audio of Quartermaster and Quartersister screaming at each other under the music.